CloudM-Migrate/documentation/Engineering-Reference/GroupWise.md

 The trusted application key as provided when registering the trusted application.
 The key should be entered exactly as provided.

+If you already have a Trusted Application but do not know the Key you'll need to create a new Trusted Application for your migration.

 ### Account Processing <a name="serverport"></a>

 Choose the combination of accounts and archives to migrate.